Skip to contents

 )

 The heavy work is now over.
-If you generated a count matrix, you can load it like this:
+You can load the count matrix like this:

 # get aligned counts